Let me admit that I’m a nerd who wonders about some weird things sometimes.

-As of 2016, the United States has an estimated population of over 323 million people.
+In 2016, the United States had an estimated population of over 323 million people.
 That number divided equally among 50 states equals about 6.5 million people per state.
 However, Alaska and Hawaii present a little bit of a problem because they don’t connect to the mainland.
 Combined, they have about 2.2 million people.
 So let’s make this easier and ignore those two states.

 Without Alaska and Hawaii, the United States has about 321 million people in 48 states.
 That comes out to about 6.7 million people per state.